Support structures for the elderly

 Authorized spaces per year

-• Welcome by the day or half-day.
+• Accommodate by the day or half-day.

 Main source of funding